sglim2/run_jupyter_under_aws/README.md

 # What we'll do
 - We will use the EC2 to spin up a Virtual Machine (VM)
-- Once the VM is up and running you will log into it, install any required packages, download the Embedding Notebook, and the run the Jupyter console.
+- Once the VM is up and running you will log into it, install required packages, clone the Embedding Notebook, and run the Jupyter console.
-- Once the Jupyter console is running, you will then point your browser at your VM's IP address, and you will see the live Notebook.
+- Once the Jupyter console is running, you will point your browser at your VM's IP address, and you will see the live Notebook.

 # Spinning Up an EC2 Virtual Machine
 Once you have set up your AWS account, head over to the [Amazon Console] (https://console.aws.amazon.com/console).
 We will be launching a Virtual Server in the Cloud, so click on the [EC2 link](https://console.aws.amazon.com/ec2/v2/).
 Once under the EC2 Dashboard, we will want to launch an instance, so click on the big blue button that says 'Launch Instance'.